 (e) In addition to the duties set out in paragraph (d), the visitor shall make any other investigations the court directs.

-(f) The visitor shall promptly file a report with the court which must include:
+(f) The visitor shall promptly file, as a confidential document consistent with the bill of particulars under section 524.5-121, a report with the court which must include:

 (1) recommendations regarding the appropriateness of a conservatorship, including whether less restrictive means of intervention are available, the type of conservatorship, and, if a limited conservatorship, the powers and duties to be granted the limited conservator, and the assets over which the conservator should be granted authority;